Clip Tool Browser Extension

 Signing In and Getting Started

 After installing the extension, you'll notice a new icon next to your navbar as pictured above.
-The first time you click that icon, you'll be prompted to sign in to your RecipeSage account with your RecipeSage credentials.
-You'll then be shown a short tutorial, and the clip tool will open on the current page.
-After this, clicking the RecipeSage icon will launch the clip tool immediately.
+The first time you click that icon, you'll be prompted to sign in.

-Note: If you don't have a RecipeSage account, you'll need to create one (see "Register" in the sidebar).
+Note: If you don't have a RecipeSage account, the sign-in window will let you create one.
 Note: The clip tool cannot be activated on certain websites, such as browser settings pages and websites with certain security policies.

-To snip an image from the page, the process is slightly different - right click an image on the page, and select the "Snip Image" option.
+To grab an image from the page, right click an image on the page, and select the "Snip Image" option.
 The image source URL will be copied to the image URL field.

 After you're done filling in the desired fields, press the "Save" button.
 A popup notification will let you know if the recipe saved successfully or not.
 If the recipe saved successfully, you'll receive a popup with a link to open the recipe in the full view.